solarwinds/solarwinds-apm-ruby/test/README.md

 * mongo

 ### Oboe
-Oboe is the c-library that rovides the methods to send data to the collector.
+Oboe is the c-library that provides the methods to send data to the collector.
 When using the gem from source it needs to be installed once on a new platform: